GitoriousLispBackup/asdf-binary-locations/website/source/user-guide.md

 Here is a summary of the variables that control ABL's source to binary mappings:

-  * \*source-to-target-mappings\* - This specifies mappings from source to target.
-If the target is nil, then it means to not map the source to anything.
-I.e., to leave it as is.
-This has the effect of turning off ASDF-Binary-Locations for the given source directory.

   * \*centralize-lisp-binaries\* - If true, compiled lisp files without an explicit mapping (see \*source-to-target-mappings\*) will be placed in subdirectories of \*default-toplevel-directory\*.
 If false, then compiled lisp files without an explicitly mapping will be placed in subdirectories of their sources.

   * \*default-toplevel-directory\* - If \*centralize-lisp-binaries\* is true, then compiled lisp files without an explicit mapping (see \*source-to-target-mappings\*) will be placed in subdirectories of \*default-toplevel-directory\*.

   * \*include-per-user-information\* - specifies whether or not to include user information in the directory.
 Only used when \*centralize-lisp-binaries\* is true.

+  * \*map-all-source-files\* - If true, then all source files will be mapped by **ABL**.
+If `nil` (the default), then only Common Lisp Source Files (i.e., instances of cl-source-file or its subclasses) will be.

+  * \*source-to-target-mappings\* - This specifies mappings from source to target.
+If the target is nil, then it means to not map the source to anything.
+I.e., to leave it as is.
+This has the effect of turning off ASDF-Binary-Locations for the given source directory.

 These variables are used by `output-files-for-system-and-operation` to determine where to place a source file's binary.
 You can further customize ABL by writing additional methods on the generic function `output-files-for-system-and-operation`.

 #### Customization

-{docs *source-to-target-mappings*}

-{docs *default-toplevel-directory*}

 {anchor centralize-lisp-binaries}

 {docs *centralize-lisp-binaries*}

+{docs *default-toplevel-directory*}

 {docs *include-per-user-information*}

+{docs *map-all-source-files*}

+{docs *source-to-target-mappings*}

 {docs implementation-specific-directory-name}